2017 conference of the MUHC-ISAI, held October 26-27, 2017, in Montreal

 The MUHC-ISAI’s 2016 Research Symposium

 This symposium, held in June 2016, was chaired by Vassilios Papadopoulos, Executive Director and Chief Scientific officer, Research Institute of the MUHC, and Jean Bourbeau, Director, McConnell Centre for Innovative Medicine, RI-MUHC.
 The event introduced two internationally-acclaimed initiatives that are narrowing the distance between patient and researcher and have the potential to dramatically accelerate and improve the development and adoption of therapies that respond to patient priorities.
-Following these presentations, a roundtable discussion among Quebec government, research, patient and industry leaders will explore how organizations are engaging patients in the research enterprise and what they see for the future.
+Following these presentations, a roundtable discussion among Quebec government, research, patient and industry leaders explored how organizations are engaging patients in the research enterprise and what they see for the future.